Skip to main content

 Best Practices

-• Always select the data range before triggering @Interpret.
+• Always select the data range before triggering Interpret.

 • Include header rows in your selection — improves accuracy.